zonemaster/zonemaster/docs/internal-documentation/maintenance/SupportCriteria.md

 ### Criteria

+The following criteria are used to determine which version of the operating system that is supported:
-Minor version/point release/patch level should not be specified.
+  * Minor version/point release/patch level should not be specified.

-Operating system versions without long term support form their vendor should not be supported.
+  * Operating system versions without long term support form their vendor should not be supported.
+  * Only the latest long term version is supported.

-Operating system versions that have reached their end-of-life should not be supported.
+  * Operating system versions that have reached their end-of-life should not be supported.

-Operating system versions that do not provide the prerequisites for Zonemaster should not be supported.
+  * Operating system versions that do not provide the prerequisites for Zonemaster should not be supported.

-Operating system specific guidelines:
+### Operating system specific guidelines

 * CentOS:
   * Base Distributions are listed here: